frishberg/Chess-Analytica/docs/source/board.rst

 Summary
 ---------------

-The Board file of chess-analytica contains the Board class, which is used by the ChessDotCom class to represent a board/chess game.
+The Board file of Chess-Analytica contains the Board class, which is used by the ChessDotCom class to represent a board/chess game.
 This class is built off of the chess library, which allowed for the easy implementation of the board and game logic.